Les Machines de l’Île

 Key Features

-• The Grand Éléphant: A 40-foot-tall mechanical elephant that carries up to 50 passengers at a time
+- The Great Elephant: A 12-meter-tall mechanical elephant that carries up to 50 passengers on a 30-minute ride around the park.
+Watching it move is pure magic.

 Best Time to Visit